doubledherin/gatsby-p5-starter/README.md

 - Option 2: your github.io subdomain (e.g. `<username>.github.io`)

 ### Option 1: Deployment to a github.io path
 1. Create a local `gh-pages` branch and push it to Github.
-Then `cd` back to the `master` branch.
+2. `cd` back to the `master` branch.
-2. In your Github repo, click Settings, scroll down to Github Pages, and select `gh-pages` for your source page.
+3. In your Github repo, click Settings, scroll down to Github Pages.
+Confirm that your source page for Github Pages is set to `gh-pages` (if it isn't set it to `gh-pages`).
 Also select a Jekyll theme, even though we're not using one.
-3. Run `npm run deploy` and *a few minutes after the deploy completes*, you should see the site at `<username>.github.io/<pathPrefix>`.
+4. Run `npm run deploy` and *a few minutes after the deploy completes*, you should see the site at `<username>.github.io/<pathPrefix>`.

 ### Option 2: Deployment to your github.io subdomain
 1. In your Github repo, click Settings, scroll down to Github Pages, and select `master` for your source page.
 Also select a Jekyll theme, even though we're not using one.